coderefinery/governance-charter/governance-charter.md

 Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Organization.

+Since CodeRefinery is not a legal entity, we aren't taking ownership in the legal sense but making an informal agreement about how the name and brand will be used.
+The Steering Committee can propose formalization towards a legal entity if/when they decide it is needed.

 ## 8. Amendments